magentaqin/hello-algo/en/docs/chapter_computational_complexity/index.md

     Complexity analysis is like a space-time navigator in the vast universe of algorithms.

-    It guides us in exploring deeper within the dimensions of time and space, seeking more elegant solutions.
+    It leads us to explore in depth the two dimensions of time and space to find more elegant solutions.